Fabulash1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-readme for more and more pointers, arrays and strings
+readme for more pointers, arrays and strings